ViVa: A Video-Generative Value Model for Robot Reinforcement Learning: Related Works

-The ability to anticipate future visual outcomes has attracted increasing interest in robotics.
-Prior works employ video prediction as world models for planning, using generated futures to simulate action outcomes or guide decision making~\citep{du2023learning,zhou2024robodreamer}.
-Other approaches integrate video generation into policy learning pipelines, for example by extracting actions via inverse dynamics~\citep{yang2023learning}, conditioning policies on generated goal frames~\citep{du2023video,zhang2025gevrm}, or jointly generating video frames alongside actions~\citep{cheang2024gr,wu2023unleashing,ye2026world,ye2026gigaworld}.
-Recent studies also explore human-to-robot transfer by synthesizing human–object interaction videos~\citep{bharadhwaj2024gen2act,zhao2025taste,kareer2025emergence}.
+In robotics, video generation has been applied to planning via world models~\citep{zhou2024robodreamer}, where generated futures simulate action outcomes for decision making.
+It has also been integrated into policy learning, by extracting actions via inverse dynamics~\citep{du2023learning,yang2023learning}, conditioning policies on goal frames~\citep{du2023video,zhang2025gevrm}, or jointly generating video and actions~\citep{cheang2024gr,wu2023unleashing,ye2026world,ye2026gigaworld}.
+More recently, human-to-robot transfer has been explored by synthesizing human-object interaction videos~\citep{bharadhwaj2024gen2act,zhao2025taste,kareer2025emergence}.

 Despite these advances, existing methods primarily leverage video generation to produce or guide actions.

-In contrast, we investigate a complementary role for video generation: value estimation.
-Predicting future dynamics implicitly encodes signals of task progress, suggesting that video models can assess whether interactions move toward successful completion.
-Based on this insight, we propose ViVa, a video-generative value model that repurposes a pretrained video generator to predict scalar values, grounding value estimation in anticipated embodiment dynamics.
+In contrast, we investigate a complementary role: value estimation.
+We propose ViVa, a video-generative value model that repurposes a pretrained video generator to predict scalar values, grounding value estimation in anticipated embodiment dynamics.